scylaac/gcc/gcc/config/sparc/sparc.md

   "or\t%1, %%lo(%a3-(%a2-.)), %0")

 ;; SPARC-v9 code model support insns.
 See sparc_emit_set_symbolic_const64
-;; in sparc.c to see what is going on here...
+;; in sparc.cc to see what is going on here...
 PIC stuff comes first.

 (define_insn "movdi_lo_sum_pic"
   [(set (match_operand:DI 0 "register_operand" "=r")